CapitanMikon/Yearly-project/experiments/maybe_useful_tools/readme.md

 - **must** be on using **Windows**!
 - **must** have **yt-dlp** (recommended for faster download speed) or **yt/dl** and **ffmpeg**!
 - **both ffmpeg and yt-dlp must be in same folder as these script othervise it wont work!**
+- You can download this scripts and use and edit on your own

 ## Usage: